MicrosoftDocs/visualstudio-docs/docs/install/build-tools-container.md

 [Containers](https://www.docker.com/what-container) are a great way to package a consistent build system you can use not only in a CI/CD server environment but for development environments as well.
 For example, you can mount your source code into a container to be built by a customized environment while you continue to use Visual Studio or other tools to write your code.
 If your CI/CD workflow uses the same container image, you can rest assured that your code builds consistently.
 You can use containers for runtime consistency as well, which is common for micro-services using multiple containers with an orchestration system; however, is beyond the scope of this article.

 If Visual Studio Build Tools does not have what you require to build your source code, these same steps can be used for other Visual Studio products.
-Do note, however, that Windows containers do not support an interactive user interface so all commands must be automated.
+Do note, however, that Windows containers don't support an interactive user interface so all commands must be automated.

 ## Before you begin